RobelGebre/CognitionPredictionWithPlasma/README.md

 ## Introduction

 This repository contains the mlearning pipeline developed for comparing the perforamnce of plasma biomarkers to predict long-term cognitive outcomes comapred to other biomakrers and risk factors.
-The pipeline was utilized in [*Accepted- link will be availabel when online*](link_to_paper).
+The pipeline was utilized in [*Can integration of Alzheimer’s plasma biomarkers with MRI, cardiovascular, genetics, and lifestyle measures improve cognition prediction?*]([link_to_paper](https://doi.org/10.1093/braincomms/fcae300)).

 The pipeline leverages **AutoGluon** for model training, **SHAP** for interpretability, and additional custom scripts for data preprocessing and visualization.